Guillermo-Mir/Guillermo-Mir/README.md

 ```
 # Hi there! 👋

-I'm Alan Teixidó, a passionate learner currently enrolled in the ITB (Institut Tecnologic de Barcelona), pursuing a degree in DAW (Desarrollo de Aplicaciones Web).
+I'm Guillermo Mir, a passionate learner currently enrolled in the ITB (Institut Tecnologic de Barcelona), pursuing a degree in DAW (Desarrollo de Aplicaciones Web).

 🌱 **Currently Learning:**
 I'm immersed in the exciting world of web development, honing my skills and expanding my knowledge in the realm of creating web applications.